'Hour of darkness' for Bahamas; 43 dead and rising

+ABACO, Bahamas — The hurricane death toll is rising in the Bahamas, in what its leader calls "this hour of darkness."

-ABACO, Bahamas — Search and rescue teams are still trying to reach some Bahamian communities isolated by floodwaters and debris after Hurricane Dorian, while the official death toll has risen to 43 and is likely to increase even more, top officials said.
+Search and rescue teams were still trying to reach some Bahamian communities isolated by floodwaters and debris Saturday after Hurricane Dorian struck the northern part of the archipelago last Sunday.
+At least 43 people died.

+Several hundred people, many of them Haitian immigrants, waited at Abaco island's Marsh Harbour in hopes of leaving the disaster zone on vessels arriving with aid.
+Bahamian security forces were organizing evacuations on a landing craft.
+Other boats, including yachts and other private craft, were also helping to evacuate people.

+Avery Parotti, a 19-year-old bartender, and partner Stephen Chidles, a 26-year-old gas station attendant had been waiting at the port since 1 a.m.
+During the hurricane, waves lifted a yacht that smashed against a cement wall, which in turn collapsed on their home and destroyed it.

+On Saturday, U.S. President Donald Trump tweeted that Minnis had told him that there would have been "many more casualties" without U.S. help.
+Trump credited the Federal Emergency Management Agency, the U.S. Coast Guard and the "brave people of the Bahamas."

+The U.S. Coast Guard has evacuated some people from devastated areas by helicopter.
+The United Nations, the British Royal Navy, American Airlines and Royal Caribbean and other organizations have mobilized to send in food, water, generators, roof tarps, diapers, flashlights and other supplies.

-Security Minister Marvin Dames said authorities were striving to reach everyone, but the crews can't just bulldoze their way through fallen trees and other rubble because there might be bodies not yet recovered.
+Marvin Dames, security minister in the Bahamas, said authorities were striving to reach everyone, but the crews can't just bulldoze their way through fallen trees and other rubble because there might be bodies not yet recovered.

 Dames said the runway at the airport on Grand Bahama island had been cleared and was ready for flights.
 Authorities also said that all ports had been reopened on that island and Abaco, both of which were devastated by the Category 5 storm.